Pursue a research-based master鈥檚 degree in a small, intimate environment.

 Paleoenvironmental Science

-Extant species of many members of the diatom class Mediophyceae (e.g., Cymatosirales Thalassiosirales) have relatively weakly silicified frustules which result in their poor fossilization.
+Extant species of many members of the diatom class Mediophyceae (e.g., Cymatosirales) have relatively weakly silicified frustules which result in their poor fossilization and thus poor understanding of their evolutionary history.
 The sedimentary environment from the Oligocene Carpathian Flysh facilitated exceptionally good preservation and rich flora of such species.
-Both diversity and palaeoecological setting of these species during the Early Oligocene will be investigated.
-Results will be placed in the context of the environment where their closest relatives thrive today.
+Both diversity and palaeoecological setting of these species during the Early Oligocene will be investigated and results will be placed in the context of the environment where their closest relatives thrive today.

 Please contact I. Kaczmarska (iehrman@mta.ca) regarding the projects and Graduate Studies regarding admission.